Rokutann/npy.el/README.md

 interaction between the source file(s) and the inferior python mode as in `python-mode`.

-Note: The `python-mode` odefines two types of inferior python
+Note: The `python-mode` defines two types of inferior python
 processes: global and (buffer-)dedicated.
 The precedence order for the destination when you send a source code chunk from a file buffer in a situation that you have spawned both a global inferior process and a